Complete Guide

 - Become a Sub-Broker or Channel Partner

-If you manage an organization with multiple sales professionals and aspire to establish your own brokerage firm, consider becoming a sub-broker under a larger licensed broker organization.
+If you manage an organization with multiple sales professionals and aspire to establish your own energy brokerage firm, consider becoming a sub-broker under a larger licensed broker organization.
 This structure offers numerous advantages:

 - Avoid Rigorous Regulatory Compliance